g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

                 Communities: mvpn-sa-rp:10.2.0.254:0
                 Thread: junos-main
 ```
-You can see the route inform us, the route type, router-id, the source of the stream and the receiver group.
+You can see the route informs us of the route type, router-ID, the source of the stream, and the receiver group.
 In other words, R1 is receiving a multicast stream from 10.2.1.2 to 239.0.0.1!

-Now, let's include a IGMP client here.
-Our receiver-sites will receive a IGMP join and create a PIM join, that will be translated this into route type 7, and advertise this to our MVPN.
-With this route received by R1, the traffic will be forwarded to the PE receiver.
-Let's check this.
+Now, let's include an IGMP client here.
+Our receiver-sites will receive an IGMP join and create a PIM join, which will be translated into a Type 7 route and advertised to our MVPN.
+Once R1 receives this route, the traffic will be forwarded to the receiving PE.
+Let's check this out.

-In the CE2-3, I created a manual GMP join, in the group 239.0.0.1 to stream with source 10.2.1.2.
+On CE2-3, I created a manual IGMP join for the group 239.0.0.1 to the stream with source 10.2.1.2.
 ```
 /routing gmp
 add disabled=no groups=239.0.0.1 interfaces=vlan201 sources=10.2.1.2